techbless/express-safe-async/README.md

 If you use `async` method for route handler and middleware, There is some problem.When some error occured, express can't handle your errors although you use `try/catch` or `.catch()`.
 So you should deal with it your self.
 It is a pretty annoying task.

-This library provides a simple and elegant decorator `@AsyncHandler` to handle these errors from `async` method. this decorator handles occured errors from `async` method and bind `this` automatically.
+This library provides a simple and elegant decorator `@AsyncHandled` to handle these errors from `async` method. this decorator handles occured errors from `async` method and bind `this` automatically.

 `Nothing needs your attention anymore.`